Leading Heat Exchanger Manufacturers

 Microchannel Heat Exchangers

-It is a multi-pass parallel flow heat exchanger with three major elements: manifolds (outlet and inlet), multiport tubes, and fins.
+This device is a multi-pass parallel flow heat exchanger composed of three primary components: outlet and inlet manifolds, multiport tubes, and fins.

 Pillow Plate Heat Exchangers

-Pillow plate heat exchangers are commonly utilized in the dairy industry for milk cooling in large direct-expansion stainless steel tanks.
-Nearly the whole surface area of a bulk tank may be integrated using this heat exchanger.
+Pillow plate heat exchangers are a staple in the dairy industry, prominently used to cool milk within vast direct-expansion stainless steel tanks.
+These heat exchangers can be seamlessly integrated to cover almost the entire surface area of a bulk tank.

 Limitations and Overcoming Them